https://github.com/frankbria/ralph-claude-code

 ---

-## πΊοΈ Development Roadmap
+## Development Roadmap

 Ralph is under active development with a clear path to v1.0.0.
-See [IMPLEMENTATION_PLAN.md](IMPLEMENTATION_PLAN.md) for the complete 6-week roadmap.
+See [IMPLEMENTATION_PLAN.md](IMPLEMENTATION_PLAN.md) for the complete roadmap.

-### Current Status: v0.9.0 (Week 1-2 Complete)
+### Current Status: v0.11.5

 **What's Delivered:**

-Core loop functionality with intelligent exit detection
+- Core loop functionality with intelligent exit detection

-Rate limiting (100 calls/hour) and circuit breaker pattern
+- Rate limiting (100 calls/hour) and circuit breaker pattern

-75 comprehensive tests (100% pass rate, 60% coverage)
+- **556 comprehensive tests** (100% pass rate)

-tmux integration and live monitoring
+- tmux integration and live monitoring

-PRD import functionality
+- PRD import functionality with modern CLI JSON parsing

-Installation system and project templates
+- Installation system and project templates

 **Test Coverage Breakdown:**